OT VIII

 The Freewinds ship is the only place where a Scientologist can acquire the level of OT VIII.

 OT VIII or OT 8 (Operating Thetan Level 8) is the highest current auditing level in Scientology.
 OT VIII is known as "Truth Revealed" and was first released to select high-ranking public Scientologists in 1988, two years after the death of Scientology's founder, L. Ron Hubbard.
 OT VIII is only delivered to members of the Church of Scientology in one place—aboard the organization's private cruise ship, the Freewinds.
-There are a few advanced auditors that are able to deliver the level to those who meet the prerequisites.
+There are a few advanced auditors that are permitted to deliver the level to those who meet the prerequisites.